Deacon FAQs

 If a parishioner wants to know more about becoming a deacon, where should I refer him or her?

-Contact the Interim Dean of Formation.
+Contact the Canon for Lay & Ordained Vocations.
 More information on the ordination process may be found here.